 Hi and thank you for clicking on The Skipper.

-This fanfiction was inspired by The Hobbit: An Unexpected Journey, but it incorporates both the Lord of the Rings timeline as well as the Hobbit timeline.
+This fanfiction was inspired by The Hobbit: An Unexpected Journey, but it incorporates the Lord of the Rings' timeline as well as The Hobbit timeline.
 I have seen all the movies, read all the books, and researched everything I did not know on Tolkien websites (mainly Tolkien Gateway and Lord of the Rings wiki).
 I have tried to remain as true to the canon events as possible, mixing both movie and books as I see fit.
+(Though, as I have recently learned, they do have coffee in Middle Earth.)

 I appreciate all reviews.
+Ask me questions, tell me about incongruencies, complain about my portrayal of the characters - I love all reviews.
 You can review every chapter (much appreciated), you can review the last chapter, you can review only the exciting chapters, but please review!

 Once again, thank you for clicking on my story and I hope you enjoy it.